Reversible Graph Neural Network-based Reaction Distribution Learning for Multiple Appropriate Facial Reactions Generation: Task definition

-where $F_L(B_S^{t_1, t_2}) = \{ f_L(B_S^{t_1, t_2})_1, \cdots, f_L(B_S^{t_1, t_2})_M \}$ denotes a set of real facial reactions expressed by listeners in the training set, which are appropriate in response to the speaker behaviour $B_S^{t_1, t_2}$.
-The above definition corresponds to the offline facial reaction generation task defined by \cite{song2023multiple} (See\cite{song2023multiple} for details).
+where $F_L(B_S^{t_1, t_2}) = \{ f_L(B_S^{t_1, t_2})_1, \cdots, f_L(B_S^{t_1, t_2})_M \}$ denotes a set of real facial reactions expressed by human listeners in the training set, which are appropriate in response to the speaker behaviour $B_S^{t_1, t_2}$.
+The above definition corresponds to the offline multiple appropriate facial reaction generation task (offline MAFRG) defined by \cite{song2023multiple} and an open challenge \footnote{https://sites.google.com/cam.ac.uk/react2023/home}.